Siti Nurhaliza: Influences

-Growing up as a child, most of her time, she would perform traditional and classic Malay folk songs.
-However, she has been cited that her local idol and one of her greatest influences is Sudirman Arshad and also P. Ramlee whereas, her international idols would be Barbra Streisand, Celine Dion, Mariah Carey and Whitney Houston.
-In 2008, during Céline Dion's Taking Chances Tour in Malaysia, Siti was given an opportunity to meet her idol, where she also had given Céline one of her solo albums, Hadiah Daripada Hati complete with her signature.
+Growing up as a child, Siti mainly performed traditional and classic Malay folk songs.
+She has said one of her greatest influences were Sudirman Arshad and P. Ramlee, and, her international idols were Barbra Streisand, Celine Dion, Mariah Carey and Whitney Houston.
+In 2008, during Céline Dion's Taking Chances Tour in Malaysia, Siti was given an opportunity to meet her idol, and gave Céline a signed copy of one of her solo albums, Hadiah Daripada Hati.

 Musical styles and themes

 As a lyricist and record producer, most of her singles' lyrics revolve around the theme of love, although she has penned numbers of thematic single of spirituality and female empowerment.
-Several of her singles were written by her were targeted to a specific party – Biarlah Rahsia (Let It Be A Secret) was written with the allusion to the media who constantly investigate her private personal relationships and Cahaya Cinta (Light of Love) was written specially for her husband during her marriage in 2006.
+Several of her singles were written by her were targeted to a specific party – "Biarlah Rahsia" (Let It Be A Secret) was written with the allusion to the media who constantly investigate her private personal relationships and "Cahaya Cinta" (Light of Love) was written specially for her husband during her marriage in 2006.

-Born and raised in a traditional musically inclined family, she has recorded five ethnic pop oriented albums – four solo studio albums and one duet studio album with Noraniza Idris.
+She has recorded five ethnic pop oriented albums – four solo studio albums and one duet studio album with Noraniza Idris.
 She has been taught on how to sing traditional songs by her own mother who herself is a folk singer.
 She has been promoting this genre of music on almost each and every major concert of her like when she did at her concert at the Royal Albert Hall, medleys of Malay folk songs and traditional music songs.